Sofia-Carrion/Ipad_Stand/README.md

 To create the CAD model, I took precise measurements of the iPad to ensure a snug fit, allowing the device to stand relatively upright.

 PDF of (very) condensed design process in form of sketches: [PDF_Sketches](IPad_Stand.pdf).

+## Credits

+The "iPad" featured in the image above is a model I downloaded off of GrabCAD.
+The link to this model can be found here: https://grabcad.com/library/apple-ipad-air-1